 It is also responsible for resolving on the appointment and dismissal of the personally liable partners and holds both the power of representation and executive powers over the legal relationships prevailing between the Corporation and Henkel Management AG as sole Personally Liable Partner.
 Moreover, it is also the responsibility of the Shareholders' Committee to exercise the voting rights of the Corporation in the Annual General Meeting of Henkel Management AG.
-Consequently, it appoints the members of the Supervisory Board of Henkel Management AG and is thus closey involved in the appointment and remuneration of the members of the Management AG and is thus closey involved in the appointment and remuneration of the members of the Management Board.
-It has, moreover, determined Rules of procedure for Henkel Management AG (§ 278 (2) AktG in conjunction with § 114 and §161 HGB [German Commercial Code], and Articles 8, 9 and 26 of the Articles of Association of Henkel AG & Co.
+Consequently, it appoints the members of the Supervisory Board of Henkel Management AG and is thus closey involved in the appointment and remuneration of the members of the Management AG and is thus closey involved in the appointment and remuneration of the members of the Management AG is 278 (2) AktG in conjunction with § 114 and §161 HGB [German Commercial Code], and Articles 8, 9 and 26 of the Articles of Association of Henkel AG & Co.
 KGaA).

 As a general rule, the Shareholders' Committee meets six times per year.
 If deemed necessary, the Management Board does not participate in such meetings.
-It also holds a joint conference with the Management Board lasting several days.
+It also holds a joint conference with the Management Board lasting several days at which corporate strategy issues in particular, including sustainability issues, are discussed.
 The Shareholders' Committee reaches its decisions by a simple majority of the votes cast.
 It has established a Finance Committee and a Personnel Committee, comprising of five of its members each, and likewise meet six times per year each, as a rule.

-The Finance Committee deals primarily with financial matters, questions of financial strategy, financial position and structure, taxation and accounting policy, as well as risk management within the corporation.
+The Finance Committee deals primarily with financial matters, questions of financial strategy, financial position and structure, taxation, accounting and insurance policy, compliance issues, as well as risk management within the corporation.
 It also performs the necessary preparatory work for decisions to be made by the Shareholders' Committee in matters for which decision authority has not been delegated to it.